Table of Contents

 The Roadmap to Good Data Governance

-Companies seeking to develop a roadmap for data governance generally fall into four stages.
-These include grassroots, uni-dimensional or passive, progressive, and fully functional.
+Companies seeking to develop a data governance implementation roadmap generally fall into four stages: grassroots, uni-dimensional or passive, progressive, and fully functional.

-At the grassroots stage, one or two people in an organization will have recognized a need for data governance and will evangelize this need.
-There is a small budget for some tools that staff is using to the best of their capacity.
+At the grassroots stage, one or two people in an organization recognize the need for data governance and evangelize it.
+There is a small budget for some tools that staff use to the best of their capacity.

 At the uni-dimensional stage, commonly known as passive data governance, a tool is deployed by a single team, usually the BI team.
 All of the brilliance is contained within the individual team, meaning you don't have business members, compliance, quality, infosec, BI developers, security, or architects at the same table, curating terms and managing assets.